UCLA Faculty Women’s Club: 1918 To The Present

 A new President and five officers are elected annually at the spring business meeting and take office by July 1.
 Between 15 and 20 additional board members are appointed by the President.

 Six General Meetings with guest speakers are scheduled at the UCLA Faculty Center.
-Three of the meetings take place in the afternoon and three in the evening.
-The February evening meeting is a dinner at which FWC Scholarship winners are honored.
+Five of the meetings take place in the afternoon, but the February meeting is a dinner at which FWC Scholarship winners are honored.
 A Newcomers event is scheduled at the beginning of each year to welcome new faculty to the campus.

-The Club sponsors more than twenty special interest sections which meet weekly, bi-weekly, or monthly.
-Groups for activities and discussion include Birthday Club, Books, Bridge, Foreign Language Conversation (French, German, and Spanish), Playreading, and Travel.
+The Club sponsors special interest sections which meet weekly, bi-weekly, or monthly.
+Groups for activities and discussion include Birthday Club, Books, Bridge, Foreign Language Conversation (French, German, and Spanish), Playreading, and Writers.
 Galleries and Sights visits museums, libraries, gardens, and historical sights in Los Angeles and its vicinity.
-Interesting restaurants are visited monthly by the Let’s Do Lunch members.
-Culinary skills can be acquired and enhanced in International Cooking.
-For the athletically inclined there are Tai Chi and Tennis.
+Culinary skills can be acquired and enhanced in International Cooking, and for the athletically inclined there is Tennis.
 The FWC welcomes the addition of new sections at any time to accommodate members’ interests.